6 Reasons Why You Need To Visit Viñales, Cuba

 If you book a casa a little bit out of the town centre, not only can you wake up to an incredible view and more tranquility, but you’ll experience a more authentic stay.

-I live on the outskirts of town and I’ve never had such good night sleeps like I do when I’m there.
+I spent a while living in Casa Loly and I’ve never had such good night sleeps like I do when I’m there.
 And then I have breakfast looking out onto panoramic views of the valleys.
 Being totally immersed in nature gives you time to switch off entirely, and honestly – it’s such a welcome break after being in Hectic Havana.

 5. Get to know a more authentic side of Cuba rather than just the hustle of Havana